kurotu/VRCQuestTools/Website~/docs/tutorial/tweak-quest-avatars.md

 This page describes how to tweak Quest avatars with examples.

 :::note
-This page requires knowledge of some basic Unity skills and terms.
+This page requires knowledge of some basic Unity skills and technical terms.
 :::

 ## Transparent Meshes